CONTACT INFORMATION

 BPBH is a livelihood assistance program funded by OWWA through cash assistance of P20,000 (maximum).
 The program aims to provide business startup capital for distressed and repatriated OFWs provided they present a viable business plan subject for OWWA approval.

-This is a localized version of the Uwian Na Program of OWWA that provides transportation assistance for repatriated OFW residing in Quezon City that were affected by the pandemic.
-The program provides free door to door transportation assistance to OFWs with medial certificates from pick up point to their respective homes in Quezon City.
+This is a localized version of the Uwian Na Program of OWWA that provides transportation assistance for repatriated OFWs residing in Quezon City that were affected by the pandemic.
+The program provides free door-to-door transportation assistance to OFWs with medical certificates from pick-up point to their respective homes in Quezon City.

 Qualifications: